These Are the 23 Best Four-Star Hotels in NYC

 • Book now

 Completed in 1927, the Beverly Hotel was a swish offering catering to travelers coming in and out of Grand Central Terminal, a half-mile away.
-In 2016, the brick and limestone building was designated a New York City landmark; in 2021, Sonesta Hotels acquired the property, now named The Benjamin Royal Sonesta Hotel.
+In 2017, the brick and limestone building was designated a New York City landmark; in 2022, Sonesta Hotels acquired the property, now named the Benjamin Royal Sonesta Hotel.
 Visit the hotel today and you’ll see its iconic octagonal tower remains.

-In 2024, the hotel was given a revamp: Its lobby was refreshed to resemble a cigar box (think warm leather, dark wood, an onyx backdrop) and the hotel’s signature suites, the Beverly and the Benjamin, were redone.
+In 2024, the hotel was given a revamp: Its lobby was refreshed to resemble a cigar box (think warm leather, dark wood, an onyx backdrop) and the hotel’s signature Benjamin suite was redone, while the Beverly is a brand-new suite.
 The hotel’s 209 residential-style rooms, replete with kitchenettes, were also reworked and now also feature herringbone floors, angled headboards, lounge seating, and sleeper sofas. —Katherine LaGrave

 The Bowery Hotel